 from plastic waste tO SUSTAINABLE resources

-Blue Cycle is fully equipped to recycle more types of plastic.
-The following steps explain the process of converting plastic waste into reusable oil.
+Blue Cycle possesses the complete capability to recycle a wider range of plastic varieties.
+The subsequent steps outline the procedure for transforming plastic waste into reusable oil.

 The collected plastic waste enters the plant of Blue Cycle